belle1306/avenue-1/README.md

 ## Features

-- Analytics dashboard for property manager
+- Dynamic analytics dashboard for property manager

 ![Dashboard](support/dashboard.png)

-- Form input for new property
+- Form for new property in a modal

 ![Form](support/form.png)

-- Properties are displayed on a map
+- Properties are displayed on a map with popups and markers

 ![Map](support/map.png)